mincongzhang/AAD/detail_explain.md

 But unfortunately the only choice for a real number $d$ such that $d^2 = 0$ is $d=0$. $d$ is the denominator so if we set $d=0$ then the whole computation is meaningless.
 How do we find a non-zero number $d$ such that $d^2=0$?

+It's the time we introduce the dual number.
+It's similar to the concept of complex numbers.

 ### Automatic Differentiation Forward Mode - Dual Number Implementation

 ### Automatic Differentiation Forward Mode - Example Using Dual Number